 Emotion was tense and an incredible silence took over the square.
 Rare are the moments that several thousand people, crowded into an open public space, collectively hold their breath in hushed anticipation—especially in Italy.
 I don’t know if you’ve ever been here (or maybe just met an Italian person), but silence isn’t exactly their forte, as my Italian husband can certainly attest!

 With such a large turnout, I was lucky to be viewing the scene from a private apartment overlooking the square, Piazza del Campo.
 Few people get to witness the event from such a perfect vantage point, but at B&R we’ve been attending the event for years – and fortunately for me (and our travellers, of course), we’ve made some very well-situated friends!

 While scouting possible apartments to use for our Private Trips in the future, I slipped up to one of Siena’s noble palaces to watch as each neighbourhood learned which horse would represent them in the July 2 race.
 After touring the impressive apartment and its original frescoes, we settled in at our window to see what was in store for this year’s race.

 The beauty of watching this event from an apartment is that in addition to access to some of Siena’s most historic buildings, which are normally closed to the public, you’re assured a quiet and exclusive view from above.

-In keeping with tradition, no loudspeakers are used, so one relies on the reaction of the crowd below to grasp who is pleased with the results.
-Singing, chanting and following the chosen horse through the streets, the festivities continue through the night as neighbours begin to forecast the outcome for the upcoming race.
+In keeping with tradition, no loudspeakers are used; one relies on the reaction of the crowd below to grasp who is pleased with the results.
+Singing, chanting and following the chosen horse through the streets, the festivities continue through the night as neighbours begin to forecast the outcome of the upcoming race.